Become a wholetime firefighter – our recruitment campaign is due to launch at the beginning of 2025! Sign up to our jobs mailing list

 Why we collect and use children and young person’s information

 Avon Fire and Rescue Service (AF&RS) is committed to serving the local community, ensuring a safer place for people to live, work or visit.
-Our Firesetters Intervention Scheme is key to this and the information we collect can help influence our future work and keep people and their property safe.
+Our Fire Safety Intervention Scheme is key to this and the information we collect can help influence our future work and keep people and their property safe.

 We use children and young person’s data to: